AnataCreative/gitPlugins/README.md

 ## Contribution
-If you want to contribute of fix a bug, awesome!
+If you want to contribute or fix a bug, awesome! :heart_eyes_cat:
  Just make a pull request to the develop branch and provide some explanation.

 ## Roadmap
 Look for the issues with the tag 'enhancement'.
-Help is always welcome!
+Help is always welcome! :blush: